2012 Legislation

 AB 1856 (Ammiano) – Require the training for an administrator of a group home facility, licensed foster parent, and relative or nonrelative extended family member caregiver, to also include instruction on cultural competency and sensitivity relating to, and best practices for, providing adequate care to lesbian, gay, bisexual, and transgender (LGBT) youth in out-of-home care.

-AB 1857 (Fong) - Authorize school districts (grades 7 to 12) to provide education programs that promote healthy relationships and prevent teen dating violence.
+AB 1857 (Fong) - Authorize school districts (grades 7 to 12) to provide education programs that promote healthy relationships and prevent teen dating abuse.

 AB 1880 (Lara) - Require schools (grades 6 to 12) to establish and implement a policy to prevent and respond to dating abuse as their comprehensive school safety plans are reviewed and updated.

-AB 1999 (Brownley) - Include “familial status” as an additional basis for anti-discrimination in the Fair Employment and Housing Act and the Unruh Civil Rights Act.
+AB 1999 (Brownley) - Include “family caregiver status” as an additional basis for anti-discrimination in the Fair Employment and Housing Act and the Unruh Civil Rights Act.

 AB 2039 (Swanson) – Expanding the unpaid family leave law to permit an employee to also take leave to care for a seriously ill grandparent, sibling, grandchild, domestic partner, parent-in-law, and independent adult child.

-AB 2356 (Skinner) - Allow artificial insemination without testing for HIV and other communicable diseases when the recipient has already attempted at home inseminations with a known donor.
+AB 2356 (Skinner) - Allow fertility clinics to perform fresh artificial insemination without re-testing for HIV and other communicable diseases when the recipient has already attempted at home insemination with a known donor, and the recipient is informed of the donor testing requirements, and signs a written waiver.

 ACR 86 (Hueso) - Designate February 2012 as No Place for Hate (registered trademark) Month.